Atulyaverma70/Machine-Learning-Deep-Learning/deep_learning.md

     ## vanishing gradient problem
-The vanishing gradient problem occurs during the training of deep neural networks when gradients (the updates used in backpropagation to optimize weights) become extremely small, approaching zero.
+The vanishing gradient problem occurs during the training of deep neural networks when ewe do backpropagation to improve the accuracy then gradients (the updates used in backpropagation to optimize weights) become extremely small, approaching zero.

 ## Batch Normalization
 that help in speedup the neural network training.